trombik/ansible-role-argus/README.md

 ## Notes for all users

-The default path of the official package to `argus.conf(5)` is either `/etc/argus.conf`, or `/usr/local/etc/argus.conf`, but this role defaults to `/etc/argus/argus.conf`, or`/usr/local/etc/argus/argus.conf`.

 The role assumes that the path to log directory, where captured `ra` file is recorded, is `/var/log/argus`, and it is owned by `argus` user.